How to write accessible web content

 Do not use headings that:

-- exist only for layout, spacing, or visual emphasis
+• exist only for layout, spacing, or appearance

-You do not always need body text between headings.
-Add it only if it helps provides useful context or understanding.
+You do not need body text between headings unless it adds useful context.

-Check headings: Read them in order without body text.
-If they do not explain the page clearly, rewrite them.
+Tip: Read headings in order without the body text.
+If they do not explain the page clearly on their own, rewrite them.

 Structuring headings for accessibility